Dichill/NSInstaller/README.md

 8. Do note that sig patches are already installed into your atmosphere, you don't need to use the Tools since it does it for you already.

 **IMPORTANT**
-- For a video explaining how to jailbreak switch using NSInstaller you can check this video out:
+- For a video explaining how to jailbreak switch using NSInstaller you can check this video out https://www.youtube.com/watch?v=_hRNVX3reME
 - Also don't forget to backup your **Nand**!
 You can follow this guide right [here](https://switchway.xyz/backup-nand-%26-keys)

 ## Tools